ahmetb/cloud-run-faq/README.md

 ### Is there a way to get static IP for outbound requests?

+Yes.
+If you need to connect to an external API or database that requires IP address whitelisting, you can configure a static egress IP address for your Cloud Run service.

-Yes, this involves configuring a Cloud Router and Cloud NAT for a VPC network and using VPC connector with your Cloud Run service.
+This involves configuring a Cloud Router and Cloud NAT for a VPC network and using VPC connector with your Cloud Run service.
 Read [documentation](https://cloud.google.com/run/docs/configuring/connecting-vpc?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web#egress)
 and [follow setup guide](https://cloud.google.com/run/docs/configuring/static-outbound-ip?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web).